 famous Dutch cartoonist depicted it.

-The advent of ADSL and cable-internet at very affordable prices,
+The advent of ADSL and cable-internet, and later fiber-to-the home at

 Internet has had a profound effect on society and has deeply pervaded

 the life of zillions of people.
 So much so that the abbreviations "DNA"